 Another benefit to the barbell squat is the inherent balance and stability throughout the movement, as the weight is held in place and evenly distributed.
 While barbells don’t eliminate compensations, they make it easier to maintain form throughout the movement than dumbbells.

-While the pros of barbell squats far outweigh the cons, there are a few important risks and limitations to be aware of, including:
+While the pros of barbell squats far outweigh the cons, there are a few important risks and limitations to be aware of for a full understanding of the exercise.

 Advanced Equipment Needs